doctea/usb_midi_clocker/README.md

   - workaround for the time being is to use hardware serial MIDI when notes+clock are needed
   - hmm, may have worked around this by sending looper notes before sending clocks, in a do_pre_clock() function...?
     - OK so yeah, problem seems to have been solved by sending the note on/offs in a separate loop before then sending all the clocks in a separate loop.
-- Beatstep sysex commands don't work, probably for the same reason?
+- ~~Beatstep sysex commands don't work, probably for the same reason?~~
 - MIDI looper uses a LOT of RAM (~48k for 1 phrase -- 384 (ticks) * 127 (notes)) - less memory-hungry polyphony can be used, but drawing the pianoroll to screen would become more intensive...
 - ~~Voltage Source Calibration UI is ugly / changing sizes constantly~~
-- BeatStep auto-advance via SYSEX is unreliable/non-working -- had it working a few times, but couldn't work out rhyme or reason why it randomly stops working?
-Left in as option.. maybe related to the same strange USB MIDI glitches as mentioned below.
+- ~~BeatStep auto-advance via SYSEX is unreliable/non-working -- had it working a few times, but couldn't work out rhyme or reason why it randomly stops working?
+Left in as option.. maybe related to the same strange USB MIDI glitches as mentioned below.~~
-  - 2022-11-02: re-enabled this, made a tweak, now seems to work...?

 ## Configuration

 - see `include/Config.h` for lots of switches to enable/disable features, set pin assignments, and the like
+- `include/BootConfig.h` to turn on 'wait for serial on boot'
 - see also `include/ConfigMidi.h` for a few more switches
-- `src/midi_mapper_matrix_manager.cpp` is where a lot of midi device input/output mappings are initialised and defaults assigned, so you may need to tweak stuff here to match your hardware
+- `src/midi_mapper_matrix_manager.cpp` is where a lot of midi device input/output mappings are initialised and defaults assigned - tweak stuff here to match your available devices
 - `src/behaviour_manager.cpp` is where devices are set up and configured, so this may need tweaking to match your hardware too
-- `src/menu.cpp` is where the display and menu system are initialised and menu items configured, so you may need to tweak stuff here too
+- `src/menu.cpp` is where the display and menu system are initialised and menu items configured, so you may need to tweak stuff here too to match what other features you have enabled

 ### TODO/Future

-- ~~Panic / all notes off action~~
-- ~~Bass drone mode~~
- - ~~toggle on/off, tracks the first/lowest note played in a phrase/bar and retrigger it on the start of every bar..~~
 - stutter/machinegun mode? (eg play 32nd stabs instead of drone)
-- ~~Move bass transposition options into the OutputWrapper?~~ done!
- - ~~remove debug output for this~~
- - ~~set default transposition~~
- - save transposition info to project?
- - ~~should actually probably be part of the DeviceBehaviour instead now?~~
 - Write up controls/instructions/etc
 - Come up with a cooler name
 - Update docs to reflect all features
-- ~~More efficient Akai APCMini display output (don't need to send as many messages as we do, can just update when it needs to)~~
-- ~~Enable switching between multiple projects~~ done
-- ~~Port to Teensy 4.1 and~~ (done - teensy version is now the main branch!)
 - Visual control over the features of the [drum2musocv Bamblweeny](https://github.com/doctea/drum2musocv)?
-  - Done some of this!
-  - ~~Playback mode~~
-  - ~~Fills on/off~~
-  - ~~Density~~
-  - ~~Low mutate/High mutate~~
-  - ~~Pattern enables~~
-  - Select/lock seed (think need to fix some stuff in the original project to achieve this)
   - Control over the envelopes AHDSR + modulation
 - Merge functionality with [drum2musocv Bamblweeny](https://github.com/doctea/drum2musocv)
   - eg Euclidian sequencer
   - Or at least add some controls via the APCMini sliders, eg over the envelopes
 - Improve stability of clock by getting it working in uClock/interrupts mode without crashes
-- ~~Sync from external clock input (MIDI)~~ done
 - Sync from external clock input (CV)
 - ~~More outputs~~ - done, now works with 4 clock outs and 4 separate sequencer track outs
   - add 2 more for use as resets
-- ~~MIDI DIN or TRS input + output~~ now using Deftaudio 8x8 interface board so get 8 MIDI DIN-ins and 8 MIDI DIN-outs!
 - Better sequencer
   - better how?
   - configurable chaining of sequences ie 'song mode'?
   - sequencer mutations / fills
   - allow offbeat tracks or individual steps
   - stutter trigger mode
-- Sequencer/looper that ~~records and playback MIDI notes or~~ CV
+- Sequencer/looper that records and playback CV/modulation
-  - ~~rudimentary MIDI looper~~ working, and saves to SD, 8 slots per project, with auto-advance
   - improve by writing & saving real MIDI files?
-  - ~~Genericise MIDI looper functionality, so can eg record and loop drums ~~
   - Make a looper manager or something to allow easier control of multiple loopers
   - Variable loop length
   - Variable repeats
   - more efficient memory/cpu usage
-- ~~TFT display~~ (working now using the Adafruit ST7789_t3 library and [mymenu](https://github.com/doctea/mymenu))
-  - todo: use ili9340 screen + touchscreen
+- Port menu etc to use ili9340 screen + touchscreen
-- ~~Encoder for controlling options and parameters~~
 - Give better control over Beatstep via sysex if possible?
   - ~~auto-advance pattern mode~~
   - ie, ~~change speed..?~~